Susoctocog alfa (recombinant coagulation factor VIII, porcine sequence) powder for injection vial with diluent syringe

 You should tell your doctor if you:

-- have or have had any medical problems.
+- have or have had any medical problems;

-- are breastfeeding.
-It is not known if OBIZUR passes into your milk and if it can harm your baby.
+- are breast feeding (it is not known if OBIZUR passes into your milk and if it can harm your baby);

-- are pregnant or planning to become pregnant.
-It is not known if OBIZUR may harm your unborn baby.
+- are pregnant or planning to become pregnant (it is not known if OBIZUR may harm your unborn baby).

 How OBIZUR is given

-OBIZUR must not be mixed with other injectable medicines.
+Do not mix OBIZUR with other medicines.

 As OBIZUR will be given to you by a doctor/nurse, it is unlikely that you will be given an overdose.

 Your healthcare professional will regularly monitor your condition and test your blood to prevent overdose.
-Your healthcare professional has information on how to treat an overdose.
-Ask your doctor if you have any concerns.

 While you are using OBIZUR